 Looking to create a travel app?
 Check our insights: How to Create a Hotel Booking App

 AR in e-commerce & retail: reinventing customer experience

 With the arrival of augmented reality in e-commerce, sales got yet another tool to influence consumer behavior.
 AR technology provides customers with the opportunity to try out things they want to buy, so they get more attached to the product.
 Moreover, e-commerce brands can draw attention to themselves by using this technology.

 IKEA catalog is an AR app for retail.
-It allows you to see how chosen furniture will look inside your home.
+It allows you to see how the chosen furniture will look inside your home.
 You can place it the way you want and see if it fits in.
 With an app like that, your interior designer skills rocket.
-How gratifying it is to have hands-on experience!
+How gratifying it is to have a hands-on experience!
 And how can you deny yourself the pleasure of buying an item that looks so gorgeous in your interior?

 Want more insights into AR ideas for small business?
 Check out the article Can Your Business Benefit from Virtual and Augmented Reality Technologies.